Altaf Hussain (Welsh politician): Medical career

-Political life
+Political career

 Hussain has been a supporter of the UK Conservative Party since the 1980s, and has held several offices in the Welsh Conservative Party, including Deputy Chairman of Bridgend Conservative Association – of which he has been an active member since 2009.
 Altaf has served on the Board of the Welsh Conservative Party since 2012, when he was elected as chairman for the South Wales West Area.

+He previously represented Pen-y-fai, Bridgend on Newcastle Higher Community Council from 2011 to 2022 and Bridgend County Borough Council from 2017-2022.

 In the 2015 United Kingdom general election Hussain stood for the Welsh Conservatives in the Swansea East constituency.

-Having fought the 2011 National Assembly for Wales election as a list candidate in South Wales West, Hussain succeeded Byron Davies as an AM in 2015 following Byron Davies' election to Westminster.

-In 2015 Hussain was reselected by the Welsh Conservative Party as a regional candidate for South Wales West, but was unsuccessful in the 2016 Welsh Assembly elections.

-He has served as a community councillor in Pen-y-fai, Bridgend since 2011 and is a governor of Aberkenfig Catholic School.

-Hussain was elected as the Welsh Conservative Councillor for Penyfai in the 2017 local government election for Bridgend County Borough Council.
-He has lived in the ward has lived for many years.
+Senedd

+Hussain contested the 2011 National Assembly for Wales election as the third placed candidate on the Welsh Conservative list for South Wales West.
+He was not successful at the election, but joined the National Assembly for Wales as the next candidate on the Conservative Party's list in 2015, after Byron Davies stood down upon his election as MP for Gower.
+He became the second Muslim member of the Assembly (after Mohammad Asghar, also a Conservative AM until his death in 2020).

+He was re-selected for the Welsh Conservatives' South Wales West list at the 2016 Welsh Assembly elections, placing second on the list.
+However, he was not successful, as the Welsh Conservatives only received enough votes for one candidate.

-Hussain was re-elected to the Senedd at the 2021 election, from the regional list for the South West Wales region.
+Hussain was re-elected to the Senedd at the 2021 election, again for the South Wales West constituency.
+Shortly after he was appointed as Welsh Conservative Deputy Whip and Shadow Minister for Equalities.
+In 2024 he was reshuffled to the role of Shadow Minister for Social Care.